PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-06 07:07:55
+Last updated: 2024-04-06 07:09:23
-Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera
+Random Quote: Don’t take it so personally, okay?
+I don’t like most people.
+He’s in the vast majority. - Jonathan Byers